Why work in YWCA Social Service Programs?

 The Women’s Residency program gives staff the opportunity to help women get their lives back on track.
 The staff provide groups that offer life skills, budgeting, yoga, and self-help.
 This position is very rewarding and staff feel that they are “giving back” to their community.
 Building long term relationships is the core of staff’s beliefs and they take great pride in helping residents restore their mental and physical health.
 Being a part of this historic organization help staff realize the importance of providing services to women in need.

-Interested in helping families?
-Then a career as a Family Support Specialist may be the right choice for you!
-The YWCA Family Center is seeking qualified family services professionals to join our team.
+Interested in making an impact in your community by helping families?
+Then a career as a Family Support Specialist is right choice for you!
+The YWCA Family Center is seeking qualified family services professionals to join our team and fill an immediate opportunity.